creemama/run-non-root/README.md

                            or warnings; this option does not silence --debug output.
   -t, --uname USERNAME     The username to use when executing the command; the
-                           default is nonrootuser; this option is ignored if we are already running as a non-root user; when specified, this option overrides the
+                           default is nonroot; this option is ignored if we are already running as a non-root user; when specified, this option overrides the RUN_NON_ROOT_USERNAME
-                           RUN_NON_ROOT_USERNAME environment variable.
+                           environment variable.
   -u, --uid USER_ID        The user ID to use when executing the command;
                            the default is the first unused user ID strictly less than 1000; this option is ignored if we are